hybridgroup/gophercon-2017/airlock/tinytile/README.md

 First connect the power on the TinyTILE to the breadboard as follows:

-- Connect the 5V power pin on the TinyTILE to the breadboard's red power rail (+) using a red jumper cable.
+- Connect the GND pin on the TinyTILE to the breadboard's very bottom row using a black jumper cable.
+We will refer to this row of pins as the "GROUND RAIL".

-- Connect the GND pin on the TinyTILE to the breadboard's blue ground rail (-) using a black jumper cable.
+- Connect the 5V power pin on the TinyTILE to the breadboard's second row from the bottom using a red jumper cable.
+We will refer to this row of pins as the "POWER RAIL".

+On a breadboard, all of the pins in a horizontal row are connected to each other.
+So when we have a wire connected to one pin in that row, if we connect another in that same row, then both are connected to each other.

 ### step1.go - Blue LED

 ![Gobot](../../images/tinytile/step1.jpg)

-- Plug a blue LED to pin 3 and pin 4 on the breadboard.
-Make sure the longer pin of the LED is plugged into pin 3.
-Any column on the breadboard (a-e) will work.
+- Plug the RGB LED's blue pin "B" to the first row of pins on the breadboard on the right.
+Plug the RGB LED's ground pin "-" to the GROUND RAIL on the breadboard very bottom right.

-- Connect pin 3 on the TinyTILE to pin 3 on the breadboard.
+- Connect pin 3 on the TinyTILE to the same first row of pins on the breadboard next to the blue LED's pin.
 Choose any color of cable besides red or black.

-- Connect pin 4 on the breadboard to the breadboard's blue ground rail (-) using a black jumper cable.

 - Discover what tty is being used by your connection: `ls /dev/tty.*`